The Lerch $\Phi$ Analytic Continuation: The formulae at the positive integers

 \section{The formulae at the positive integers}

-The starting point for the formula derivations that follow next are the Lerch's transcendent, $\Phi(e^m,k,b)$, and the polylogarithm, $\mathrm{Li}_{k}(e^{m})$, formulae created in \citena{Lerch}, which we present in the subsequent sections.
-They hold for all integer $k\ge 1$ and all complex $m$ and $b$, unless otherwise noted.\\
+The starting point for the formula derivations that follow next are the Lerch's transcendent, $\Phi(e^z,k,b)$, and the polylogarithm, $\mathrm{Li}_{k}(e^{z})$, formulae created in \citena{Lerch}, which are presented in the subsequent sections.
+They hold for all integer $k\ge 1$ and all complex $z$ and $b$, unless otherwise noted.\\

-The partial and full polylogarithm formulae are spin-offs from the Lerch $\Phi$ formulae.
-Both are derived by taking the limit of the respective $\Phi$ formulae as $b$ tends to 0.
+The partial and full polylogarithm formulae stem from the Lerch $\Phi$ formulae.
+Both are derived by taking the limit of the respective $\Phi$ formulae as $b$ tends to zero.